MentorInTech/MIT_frontend/README.md

 code base clean and easy to follow.
 Most editors support real-time linting, so you don't to wait until you finished everything to see code style advices.

-Here's a quick setup guide for some popular editors
+Here's a quick setup guide for some popular editors.

+Feel free to add to the list if your favourite editor isn't listed in this section.

 ### Prerequisite